 However, not every teammate enjoyed getting rescued by the ocean’s predator as Coyote had to eat his rescuer in order to get free.
 Chimera is appalled by this action as he attacks his fellow colleague after getting threatened with the same level of behavior.
 Meanwhile, Ms. Clay has become Scandal and manages to lure the enemy gunfire away.
 As Savage and Waller exchange information of their current situation, Bane joins Harley and George as they round up the assassins’ various guns.

 At that moment, Amanda fires at Giganta in order to get her attention.
-Just as she’s about to strike back with titanic force, she’s suddenly attacked a gigantic cephalopod as it wraps its tentacles around her wrists, ankles and neck.
+Just as she’s about to strike back with titanic force, she’s suddenly attacked by a gigantic cephalopod as it wraps its tentacles around her wrists, ankles and neck.
 Under his boss’ orders, he has his undersea creature suffocate her just enough so that she will ultimately pass out.

 Meanwhile, our delinquents take notice of this situation along with one last group of assailants as they proceed to engage them in a shootout.
 Waller then tells Creature King to have his cephalopod let go of Giganta.
 As such, she falls down and crushes the majority of her teammates as Quinn knocks out the lone survivor while Scandal goes to check up on her girlfriend.